junxian428/HTB_Certified_Junior_Cybersecurity_Associate/4. Linux Fundamentals/13. Regular Expressions/README.txt

 </table>

 Suppose we use the OR operator.
 The regex searches for one of the given search parameters.
 In the next example, we search for lines containing the word my or false.
 To use these operators, you need to apply the extended regex using the -E option in grep.

+<h3>OR operator</h3>

+cry0l1t3@htb:~$ grep -E "(my|false)" /etc/passwd

+lxd:x:105:65534::/var/lib/lxd/:/bin/false

+pollinate:x:109:1::/var/cache/pollinate:/bin/false

+mysql:x:116:120:MySQL Server,,:/nonexistent:/bin/false

+Since one of the two search parameters always occurs in the three lines, all three lines are displayed accordingly.
+However, if we use the AND operator, we will get a different result for the same search parameters.

+<h3>AND operator</h3>

+cry0l1t3@htb:~$ grep -E "(my.*false)" /etc/passwd

+mysql:x:116:120:MySQL Server,,:/nonexistent:/bin/false

+Basically, what we are saying with this command is that we are looking for a line where we want to see both my and false.
+A simplified example would also be to use grep twice and look like this:

+cry0l1t3@htb:~$ grep -E "my" /etc/passwd | grep -E "false"

+mysql:x:116:120:MySQL Server,,:/nonexistent:/bin/false

+Here are some optional tasks to help you practice RegEx and improve your ability to handle them more effectively.
+These exercises will use the /etc/ssh/sshd_config file on your Pwnbox instance, allowing you to explore real-world applications of RegEx in a configuration file.
+By completing these tasks, you'll gain hands-on experience in working with patterns, searching, and manipulating text in practical scenarios.

+1	Show all lines that do not contain the # character.

+2	Search for all lines that contain a word that starts with Permit.

+3	Search for all lines that contain a word ending with Authentication.

+4	Search for all lines containing the word Key.

+5	Search for all lines beginning with Password and containing yes.

+6	Search for all lines that end with yes.